dell/csi-baremetal/docs/proposals/ci-in-github-action.md

 ISSUE-1 | Script for CI  | We need to have script for CI testing  |   |
 ISSUE-2 | Parsing CI results  | It is better to have a human readable report with info about number of passed/failed/skipped tests  |   |
 ISSUE-3 | Should we have separate repo for e2e tests?  |   |   |
+ISSUE-4 | Github-hosted runners time constraints | We need to understand, how much CI runs can we perform in month due to Github Actions time limitations.
+What will happen if we break constraints?